Glossary

 Global developmental delay (GDD)

-A child younger than 7 with a diagnosis of global developmental delay may be eligible to become a participant of the NDIS.
+A child with a diagnosis of global developmental delay may be eligible to become an NDIS participant.

 Goals